 The term “single” describes men and women who have never been married or formed a civil partnership.
 From 5 December 2005, the terms “bachelor” and “spinster” have no longer been used in marriage registers with “single” being used instead.Back to table of contents

 The existing provisions for the preliminaries to, and registration of, marriages and civil partnerships and the processing, reporting and analysis of relevant data appear in different legislation.
-This reflects the distinct and separate roles of the Registrar General for England and Wales and the UK Statistics Authority (the preferred name for the Statistics Board).
+This reflects the distinct and separate roles of the Registrar General for England and Wales and the UK Statistics Authority.

 The Registrar General is guided by the following legislation.